canonical/snapcraft/docs/intro.md

 changes to the system underneath their app.

-Snapcraft makes bundling these dependencies easy by allowing you to specify them as “parts” in the snapcraft.yaml file.
+Snapcraft makes bundling these dependencies easy by allowing you to specify them as "parts" in the snapcraft.yaml file.

 ## Parts

-A central aspect of a snapcraft recipe is a “part”.
+A central aspect of a snapcraft recipe is a "part".
 A part is a piece of software or data that the snap package requires to work or to build other parts.
 Each part is managed by a snapcraft plugin and parts are usually independent of each other.